AdrianFreemantle/the-trench/docs/PLAN.md

   - Service Bus (Contributor/Owner/Specific roles)
 - Document full path from pod → Service Account → Federated Credential → Entra → role

-2.5 Key Vault CSI Driver:
+2.4 Key Vault CSI Driver:
 - Install Secrets Store CSI driver + Key Vault provider into cluster
 - Configure a sample Pod that:
   - Uses Workload Identity
-  - Mounts a Key Vault secret via CSI volume
 - Confirm:
   - Pod can read secret from file
   - No Kubernetes Secret object created

-### 2.6 Egress Hardening via UDR and Azure Firewall
+2.5 Egress Hardening via UDR and Azure Firewall

 **Goal:**
-All outbound traffic from AKS nodes and pods must exit through Azure Firewall’s data-plane public IP.
-AKS’s default outbound public IP is no longer used.
+All outbound traffic from AKS nodes and pods must exit through Azure Firewall's data-plane public IP.
+AKS's default outbound public IP is no longer used.

-Note: Due to free-tier public IP and vCPU constraints in this lab, steps 2.6.1–2.6.3 are implemented during the initial cluster bring-up rather than deferred to a later hardening pass.
+Note: Due to free-tier public IP and vCPU constraints in this lab, steps 2.5.1–2.5.3 are implemented during the initial cluster bring-up rather than deferred to a later hardening pass.

 ---

-2.6.1 Route table for AKS nodes
+2.5.1 Route table for AKS nodes

 Create a route table in `rg-trench-aks-dev`:
 - Name: `rt-aks-nodes-dev`